 5. Never force a child to share

 Create the right environment that motivates your child to share.
 For you, a toy might not hold the kind of significance that it has for a child.
 It could be a prized possession for them.
-Respect their possessiveness while you imbibe in them the virtues and importance of sharing.
+If they are not listening to you, try respecting their possessiveness while you imbibe the virtues and importance of sharing with them.
 Observing how your child behaves in a group setting will give you a perspective into what kind of guidance they need.

 6. Give your child opportunities to share

 To reinforce sharing habits in children, you can use older children as role models.
+Rather than instructing them, encourage your child by gently guiding them.
 If a toddler is on the receiving end of a good deed, they will likely reciprocate or imitate the gesture sooner or later.
 It teaches a valuable lesson to the toddler that sharing is caring, and you will be relieved to see your little one come through with the best behavior.